mongodb/genny/README.md

 #### Future stats

 The following stats and stat features are not implemented yet.
-1. Std.
-Deviation and variance (this is a very small change).
 2. Histogram data
 3. Percentile data (95th, 99th percentile)
 4. Periodic dumping of stats